jconstable/SimpleXSR/README.md

 At runtime, when CrossSceneReferenceLocator and CrossSceneReferenceResolver Awake(), they will register with a Singleton manager that attempts to establish links.
 These links will be given to the automatically generated class, which handles field value assignment.

+## Proxy Extensions (Advanced)
+Third-party types from external packages and/or projects are sometimes immutable.
+In other cases, you might not want to maintain another project for the sole purpose of adding the `[CrossSceneReference]` tag to the alien classes.
+To incorporate the use of SimpleXSR without modifying third-party code, we can implement the [CrossSceneReferenceProxy](CodeGenerator/CrossSceneReferenceProxy.cs) interface on a custom struct.
+No additional changes are needed because the SimpleXSR system seamlessly processes any `CrossSceneReferenceProxy` class in the same pipeline as the `[CrossSceneReference]`tagged candidates.

+For an example on how to implement your own XSR proxy, you can view the [TimelineProxy](CrossSceneReferenceProxies/TimelineProxy.cs) implementation.
+Key concepts for proxies are as follows:

+### Target
+A target refers to a field within the immutable object implemented by an external codebase.
+Generally, this will be a member of a Component on a GameObject.

+### Passthrough
+A target\'s passthrough value is expected to be a reference to a Component residing in an external scene.
+The proxy communicates with the target to extract the passthrough, which is parsed into the `CrossSceneReferenceResolver` to enable XSR behaviors.

+### Context
+Sometimes, additional data must persist beyond the scope of proxy method invocations in order to properly resolve targets/passthroughs.
+Often times this is not needed, as the target\'s encapsulating Component has all the data you need.
+In such cases, the context is simply the aformentioned Component.

 ## Troubleshooting
-If you are encountering issues with your references saving, you can enable more inspector functionality by adding the SIMPLE_CROSS_SCENE_REFERENCES_DEBUG define to your Player's scripting defines.
+If you are encountering issues with your references saving, you can enable more inspector functionality by adding the SIMPLE_CROSS_SCENE_REFERENCES_DEBUG define to your Player\'s scripting defines.

 ## TODO
 * Better enforcement of GUID uniqueness